 Phase 3- Human Subject Testing

-Eight pediatric volunteers were properly restrained in child safety seats instrumented with one of the three heat stroke prevention devices evaluated in Phase 2, and the status of device activation and caregiver notification were recorded.
+Eight pediatric volunteers were properly restrained in child safety seats instrumented with one of the three pediatric heat stroke prevention devices evaluated in Phase 2, and the status of device activation and caregiver notification were recorded.
 A commute-simulation assessment was also completed in which the devices were evaluated with the volunteers after a 25 minute commute.

-This preliminary qualitative evaluation showed none of the three heat stroke devices tested to be completely reliable and consistent in their ability to detect children.
+This preliminary qualitative evaluation showed none of the three pediatric heat stroke devices tested to be completely reliable and consistent in their ability to detect children.
 The devices require considerable effort from the parent/caregiver to ensure smooth operation and often that operation is not consistent.

 As these technologies continue to evolve, education for parents and caregivers is essential in avoiding pediatric heat stroke.
 Access NHTSA's heat stroke content for prevention tips and ways to get involved.